What are communication boards used for?

 - Offers a variety of free communication boards varying in context and setting.

 We are eager to share another AAC resource with our readers!
 Additionally, we are always open to questions and collaboration with other professionals.
-Should you have any other questions (or AAC recommendations!) please let us know hello@communicationcommunity.com or send us a DM in the Premium Community!
+Should you have any other questions (or AAC recommendations!) please let us know hello@communicationcommunity.com or send us a DM in the Membership Community!